-Cullen said that fear is the main reason why Black children don’t know how to swim.
+Jones said fear is the main reason why Black children don’t know how to swim.

-The four-time Olympian and gold medal winner recounted a time where he almost drowned at an amusement park when he was a child
+The four-time Olympian and two-time gold medal winner recounted the time he almost drowned at an amusement park as a child.

 After spending 30 seconds underwater, he was rescued by a lifeguard, but the experience was enough for his mother to enroll him in swimming lessons.

 “What they say is that a child can have brain damage after being underwater for that long,” he said.
 “My mom said, ‘Never again.
 We’re getting you swimming lessons.’”